AdobeDocs/dynamic-media-classic.en/help/using/creating-ecatalog-image-maps.md

 Starting on the Map Pages tab of the eCatalog screen, use these techniques to edit eCatalog Image Maps:

 * **Adjust the position** - Select the Pan tool and move the pointer near but not over the border of the map.
-When the pointer shows a four-headed arrow, drag the entire image map to a new location.
+When the pointer shows a four-headed arrow, drag the entire Image Map to a new location.

     See [Adjust the position, shape, and size of Image Maps](creating-image-maps.md#adjusting_the_position_shape_and_size_of_image_maps).